Walking Holidays in Scotland

 Enjoy the peace and tranquillity of one of Scotland's quieter corners.

-Finish in Aviemore, at the heart of the Cairngorms National Park.
+End your adventure in the historic village of Aviemore, nestled in the heart of the Cairngorms National Park.

 St Cutherbert's Cave on St Cuthbert's Way

-St Cuthbert’s Way threads its way through the quiet countryside of the Scottish Borders and Northumberland, joining together places associated with the 7th Century Saint.
-It begins in the market town of Melrose in the Scottish Borders and finishes on the Holy Island of Lindisfarne on the edge of the North Sea.
-In-between it takes in some beautiful countryside, including the banks of the River Tweed and the foothills of the Cheviot Hills, and visits important historic sites such as Dryburgh Abbey and St Cuthbert’s Cave.
+St Cuthbert’s Way threads its way through the quiet countryside of the Scottish Borders and Northumberland, linking key locations associated with the 7th Century Saint.
+The trail begins in the market town of Melrose in the Scottish Borders and finishes on the Holy Island of Lindisfarne on the edge of the North Sea.
+Along the way it takes in some beautiful countryside, including the banks of the River Tweed and the foothills of the Cheviot Hills, and visits significant historical sites such as Dryburgh Abbey and St Cuthbert’s Cave.

 Starting in Melrose you will head through the Eildon Hills with great views of the surrounding countryside, before following the banks of the famous River Tweed.
-After a quick detour to the ruins of Dryburgh Abbey, you follow the course of Dere Street, an ancient Roman Road, before heading cross country to Kirk Yetholm, the end point of the Pennine way.
+After a quick detour to explore the ruins of Dryburgh Abbey, you follow the course of Dere Street, an ancient Roman Road, before heading cross-country to Kirk Yetholm, the northern terminus of the Pennine Way.

-You will now head through the foothills of the remote and beautiful Cheviot Hills, and on to the sleepy market town of Wooler.
-As the coast draws near, you will visit St Cuthbert’s Cave before descending to the unique tidal causeway which leads to Holy Island with its spectacular priory and castle.
+Next, you’ll venture through the foothills of the remote and beautiful Cheviot Hills, and on to the peaceful market town of Wooler.
+As you near the coast, you will visit St Cuthbert’s Cave, a site of great spiritual significance, before descending to the unique tidal causeway that leads to Holy Island with its spectacular priory and castle.

 Length